 Associated Acts: Jon & Vangelis, The Forminx

-We have Vangelis to thank for the famous Chariots of Fire (1981), Blade Runner (1982), Alexander (2004) soundtracks (some of the best movie soundtracks of all time!).
-More than any other score in his career, the Chariots of Fire theme “Titles” is a staple of pop culture, used during the London 2012 Olympics’ medal presentations, movie trailers, and TV ads.
+We have Vangelis to thank for the famous Chariots of Fire (1981) “Titles” theme.
+More than mere film music, it is a staple of pop culture, used during the London 2012 Olympics’ medal presentations, movie trailers, and TV ads.

-Vangelis began working with The Forminx and Aphrodite’s Child in the 1960s.
-He is better known for composing scores for animal documentaries, which brought him to mainstream scoring for films.
-His career spanned over fifty years, and he composed and performed more than fifty acclaimed albums at that time.
+Vangelis didn’t start in film, though.
+He began working with the Forminx and Aphrodite’s Child in the 1960s.
+He started composing scores for animal documentaries, which eventually led to mainstream films.
+His career spanned over 50 years, and he composed and performed more than 50 acclaimed albums at that time.

 Associated Acts: Emerson, Lake, & Palmer